-Because members of the public may use streams around PORTS for recreation, a dose calculation has been developed consistent with the recreational use scenario in the Methods for Conducting Human Health Risk Assessments and Risk Evaluations at the Portsmouth Gaseous Diffusion Plant (DOE 2017b).
+Health Risk Assessments and Risk Evaluations at the Portsmouth Gaseous Diffusion Plant (DOE 2017b).
 This dose calculation assumes that a member of the public could access off-site streams 100 days per year.
 While engaging in recreational activities, a person is assumed to swallow 200 milligrams per day (0.007 ounces per day) of sediment.

 Sediment samples are collected annually at off-site locations on the Scioto River, Big Beaver Creek, Little Beaver Creek, and Big Run Creek.
 Samples are also collected from four background creeks approximately 10 miles from PORTS.
-Table 4.7 lists the radionuclides detected in Little Beaver Creek (RM-7) and Big Run Creek (RM-2), and the average levels of radionuclides detected at background locations in 2022.
-The Little Beaver Creek and Big Run Creek locations are shown in Table 4.7 because these locations had the highest levels of radionuclides detected at off-site locations in 2022.
+Table 4.7 lists the radionuclides detected in Big Run Creek (RM-2) and the average levels of radionuclides detected at background locations in 2023.
+The Big Run Creek location is shown in Table 4.7 because this location had the highest levels of radionuclides detected at an off-site location in 2023.